patilatharva21/Animal_Classification/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Set the paths of GUI files as per your directory structure
+3. Set the paths of files as per your directory structure

 4. Run the application:
     ```bash